 Rowan Ellis and Krish Jeyakumar have announced a creative retreat featuring workshops, evening events, and community support.

-The creative retreat has been created by Rowan Ellis and Krish Jeyakumar, and is described as an opportunity for guests to inspire and shape their creative work whilst surrounded by creative people in a beautiful countryside location.
-The three days will include workshops, creating time, evening events, and feedback sessions for all creative disciplines from writing, fine art, photography, or YouTube.
+Ruckus Retreat has been created by Rowan and Krish, and is described as an opportunity for guests to inspire and shape their creative work whilst surrounded by creative people in a beautiful countryside location.
+The three days will include workshops, creating time, evening events, and feedback sessions for creative disciplines like writing, fine art, photography, and YouTube.

 Where is this Ruckus Retreat happening, Rowan?
 Great question!